julianyan17/Hamming-Code/README.md

 Author: Julian Yan
 Date: 1/22/2019
 Title: Hamming Code
+Summary: This program applies the Hamming code to encode and decode messages while checking data corruption through the process.

 Contents:
 * Hamming.java
+  * This file includes methods that will corrupt a 7 piece String with a pattern of 0's and 1's based on the given number position, encode a 4 piece String based off the Hamming Code and decode a 7 piece String based off the Hamming Code.
    * String randomLowercaseString(int length)
-    * Creates a random combination of lowercase letters the same length as the given int.
    * String randomLowercaseStringII(int length)
-    * Creates a random combination of lowercase letters the same length as the given int using a StringBuilder.
    * String corrupt(String ciphertext, int bitPosition)
-    * Replace a value in the given String at the given bitPosition with its opposite value (0 to 1 and 1 to 0).
    * String encode(String originalMessage)
-    * Encodes a message using a String of 4 bits via Hamming code.
    * String decode(String ciphertext)
-    * Decodes a message with at most one-bit in the given String flipped.

 * HammingTester.java
   * Test cases for Hamming.java